 Back to Search

-Here a route is described from Callander to Comrie by Glen Artney:
+Here the route is described from Callander to Comrie:

 From Callander take the narrow public road signposted to Bracklinn Falls to its end at Braeleny farm.
-Head N along the track towards Arivurichardich, but note that the bridge shown on the OS maps at NN642130 was washed away in 2004.
-Our surveyor was informed that the National Park Authority hope to have the Army rebuild it, but last we heard (December 2012) the bridge has not been replaced.
-It is possible to cross at low water by fording or by boulder-hopping, but as the river is a major obstacle at times of high water, a better option may be to use the walkway over the top of the dam (NN639138).
-From the ford (former bridge site) head ENE below Meall Odhar and Tom Odhar along a pleasant grassy track to the crossing of the Allt an Dubh Choirein, and in another 2km reach the end of the public road in Glen Artney, 300 metres from the bridge over the Water of Ruchill.
+Head north along the track towards Arivurichardich, fortunately the bridge washed away in 2004 has been replaced.
+From the bridge head ENE below Meall Odhar and Tom Odhar along a pleasant grassy track to the crossing of the Allt an Dubh Choirein, and in another 2km reach the end of the public road in Glen Artney, 300m from the bridge over the Water of Ruchill.
 From there the road goes down the south side of Glen Artney to Comrie.

 OS Landranger 57 (Stirling & The Trossachs area)